CLIUtils/CLI11/README.md

 -   `/file filename` (space)
 -   `/file:filename` (colon)
 =  Windows style options do not allow combining short options or values not separated from the short option like with `-` options

+Long flag options may be given with and `=<value>` to allow specifying a false value See [config files](#configuration-file) for details on the values supported.
+NOTE: only the `=` or `:` for windows-style options may be used for this, using a space will result in the argument being interpreted as a positional argument.
+This syntax can override the default (true or false) values.

 Extra positional arguments will cause the program to exit, so at least one positional option with a vector is recommended if you want to allow extraneous arguments.
 If you set `.allow_extras()` on the main `App`, you will not get an error.
 You can access the missing options using `remaining` (if you have subcommands, `app.remaining(true)` will get all remaining options, subcommands included).